 - If your rig has slides, make sure that they will be able to slide out without any obstructions.
 Know how far your slides go out.

-Make Sure Your Awning Can Extend Fully
+Double Check That Your Awning Can Extend Fully

-Make Sure Your Cords and Hoses Can Reach The Connections
+See If Your Cords and Hoses Can Reach The Connections

 - Considering the cord and hose lengths to complete your service connection hookups, spot your rig in the most level orientation available.